Stefano Miceli has established a reputation as one of the foremost Italian pianists and conductors performing today.

 In addition to his performing career Stefano is dedicated to the promulgation of classical education and talent.
 He has served as Visiting Professor at the Boston University, University of New Mexico, HCMC Conservatory of Music and Hanoi National Academy in Vietnam, Bangkok University, "J.S.
 Bach" Music School in Leipzig, Melbourne Conservatory of Music, El Sistema Music Schools in Venezuela, National Academy of Arts in Malta, and Steinway Academy Verona, Italy.

-He devotes part of his time to serve as Director and Master Teacher for the Music Department at New York's "La Scuola d'Italia"; he is the Director of the International Summer Piano Camp of Italy "Brindisi Camp" in Brindisi, Italy and currently faculty member at the Adelphi University, New York and Music Director of the AU Symphony Orchestra and Director and professor at the Greenwich Piano Institute.
+He devoted part of his time to serve as create the Music Department at New York's "La Scuola d'Italia"; he is the Director of the International Summer Piano Camp of Italy "Brindisi Camp" in Brindisi, Italy.
+Stefano is currently a faculty member at the Adelphi University, New York and Music Director of the AU Symphony Orchestra and Director and professor at the Greenwich Piano Institute.

 Stefano is the recipient of the Union League of New York's 2016 and 2019 Abraham Lincoln Medal (NYC), the Italian Academy's 2012 "Bravo!
 Award" (NYC), and the prestigious Silver Medal from the President of the Republic of Italy (2008, Rome, Italy) for his performances in Italy and for his dedication to education.
 In December 2018 Stefano was given the "2018 Award of Excellence in Performing Arts" by the American Society of Friends of Teatro Alla Scala.

 In 2015 Stefano led the cultural diplomacy initiative that accompanied the visit by the President of Italy, Sergio Mattarella, to Vietnam.
 He conducted the Saigon Opera House Philharmonic triumphantly to mark the official opening of cultural cooperation program among Italy and Vietnam.